ThatXliner/blog/_drafts/modern-editor-war.md

 Ugly.

 Of course, **you can configure it**.
 First off, we would want syntax highlighting.
-To do that, we would enter `:syntax enable`.
+To do that, one would type `:syntax enable`.
 Now, Vim looks like this:

 ![Vim with syntax highlighting](../assets/images/vim-syntax-enable.png)